 At SVPS, the budget for curriculum areas is held centrally and any planned expenditure for curriculum resources and/or supply should be bid for using the appropriate request form and countersigned by the relevant KAT Leader.
+The HT has delegated budgetary control for non-curriculum-based orders up to the amount of £300 to the School Business Manager.

 Once submitted, requests are considered by the Head Teacher to ensure that the expense is reasonable and in line with the school's aims/improvement priorities.
 If the Head Teacher is not available, then requests will be considered by: